-ASWAI - ATD Stops in Wait Mode
+ASWAI - ATD Stop In Wait Mode

-- 0 = ATD continues to run when the MCU is in wait mode - 1 = ATD stops to save power when the MCU is in wait mode
+- 0 = ATD continues to run when the MCU is in wait mode - 1 = ATD stops to save power when the MCU is in wait mode exited, the ATD module powers up and continues operation.
+The module is not reset; the register file is not reinitialized; the conversion sequence is not restarted.

+The wait function allows the MCU to selectively halt and power down the ATD module.
+If the ASWAI bit is set and the MCU, then the ATD module immediately halts operation and powers down.
+When WAIT is

-When the ASWAI bit is set and the module enters wait mode, most of the clocks stop and the analog portion powers down.
-When the module comes out of wait, it is recommended that a stabilization delay (stop and ATD power up recovery time, $t{SR}$ ) is allowed before new conversions are started.
-Additionally, the ATD does not re-initialize automatically on leaving wait mode.
+When the module comes out of wait, it is recommended that a stabilization delay (t{SR}) is allowed before new conversions are started.